Sightseeing Spots

 Miyanoen

-As said in the "Sayama tea picking song", "Shizuoka is color, Uji is the scent, but flavor, that is limited to Sayama".
-Sayama tea is one of Japan's three great tea sorts together with Shizuoka and Uji.
-It is considered to be one of the "large teas".
-At Miyanoen, you can familiarize yourself with Sayama tea through different workshops.
-In the tea picking experience, you can don the typical red apron (paid rental), pick and drink tea, try tea leaf tempura, and enjoy matcha art.
+As sung in the "Sayama Tea Picking Song," "Shizuoka is for color, Uji is for scent, but Sayama's flavor is victorious."
+Sayama tea is one of Japan's three great tea varieties, along with Shizuoka and Uji.
+At Miyanoen, you can experience Sayama tea hands-on through various workshops.
+In the tea-picking experience, you can don the typical red apron (available for rent), pick and drink tea, try tea leaf tempura, and enjoy matcha art.
 This is a place to truly enjoy Sayama tea and Japanese tea culture.

-Natural hot springs, open-air baths, Ganban yoku which uses black silica; experience the full healing effects of 10 unique baths that are ready to wash your fatigue away.
-Enjoy a relaxing meal or a foot bath surrounded by the traditional townscape that will make you feel like you have traveled back in time.
-In addition, chiropractors, body scrub treatment, and refreshment rooms are plentiful, allowing maximum leisure!
+Enjoy natural hot spring open-air baths and Ganban yoku (hot stone baths) made from black silica, just a few of the ten unique baths prepared to wash your fatigue away.
+Enjoy a relaxing meal or foot bath surrounded by a traditional townscape that will make you feel like you have traveled back in time.
+In addition, there are many refreshment rooms for massage and body scrub treatments, allowing for maximum leisure!
 Enjoy “healing and moisture” to your heart’s content.

-This single-floor wooden house, built using the architectural style called 'Sukiya,' has been praised and written about by the Japanese literature researcher Donald Keene.
+This single-floor wooden house, built using the 'Sukiya' architectural style, has been praised and written about by the Japanese literature researcher Donald Keene.
 The facility now serves as a place to introduce the Sōka area's culture of tea ceremony, flower arrangement, and classical instruments such as koto and shamisen.
-Furthermore, the facility is also open as a resting area where visitors, at a small sum, can enjoy a cup of tea.
+Furthermore, the facility is also open as a resting area where visitors can enjoy a cup of tea for a small fee.

 Soka Matsubara Walking Trail